nathanlane/lab-manual/languages/stata.md

 - [DIME Wiki](https://dimewiki.worldbank.org/Stata_Coding_Practices) - Development Impact Evaluation practices
 - [Stata Visual Library](https://worldbank.github.io/Stata-IE-Visual-Library/) - Professional graph examples
 - [Project TIER](https://www.projecttier.org/) - Reproducible research protocols

+### **Further Reading**

+#### Beginner

+Gentzkow, M., & Shapiro, J. M. (2014).
+Code and Data for the Social Sciences: A Practitioner’s Guide. - A foundational guide to reproducible research, not specific to Stata but highly relevant.

+The World Bank DIME Analytics' Stata Coding Practices - An excellent and practical guide for getting started.

+Julian Reif's Stata Coding Guide - A comprehensive and well-regarded guide from a prominent economist.

+#### Intermediate

+Long, J. S. (2009).
+The Workflow of Data Analysis Using Stata.
+Stata Press. - A classic book on organizing data analysis projects in Stata.

+Bischof, D. (2017). repkit: A Command to Augment Reproducible Research Practices.
+Stata Journal, 17(4), 987-1002. - Introduces a useful tool for reproducible reporting.

+Stata Conference Proceedings - A rich source of cutting-edge techniques and new tools.

+#### Advanced

+Gelman, A., & Hill, J. (2007).
+Data Analysis Using Regression and Multilevel/Hierarchical Models.
+Cambridge University Press. - While a statistics text, it contains excellent discussions on workflow and checking model assumptions.
+Gelman is a gem.

+Software engineering books: such as "The Pragmatic Programmer" by Andrew Hunt and David Thomas, and "Clean Code" by Martin, offer timeless principles that are highly applicable to research programming.
+Plus he pissed people off, which is entertaining.

 ---